artineering-io/flair-docs/flair/index.md

 The core components are complemented by our custom materials

+Each page has a Table of Contents that will allow you to easily jump to the right section within the documentation.

 Why real-time?
 Stylized rendering thrives when creative choices can be taken immediately instead of waiting for images to render, so we don't settle for less.

 However, real-time engines also have their limitations and Flair is no exception.
 The more complex the scene and the effects that you want to have are, the more powerful of a computer youo will need, so make sure to check the recommended [requirements](#requirements).